krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-Outline where Cloud Audit logs can be accessed: in the logging tab of the operations interface Link: https://cloud.google.com/storage/docs/audit-logging You are configuring audit logging for Cloud Storage.
+Q. Outline where Cloud Audit logs can be accessed: in the logging tab of the operations interface Link: https://cloud.google.com/storage/docs/audit-logging You are configuring audit logging for Cloud Storage.
 You want to know when objects are added to a bucket.
 Which type of audit log entry should you monitor?
 ```
 ```
 DATA_WRITE log entries